 Trey Galloway

-Galloway's day scoring-wise did not consist of as many field goals comparatively, but the fifth year was a perfect 6/6 from the foul line.
+Galloway's day scoring-wise did not consist of as many field goals comparatively, but the fifth-year senior was a perfect 6-fpr-6 from the foul line.
 Four of Galloway’s makes came in the final 76 seconds of the game to keep Indiana up double figures.

-When Galloway’s name was called on offensively, he contributed as he knocked down the lone three-pointer that he took.
+When Galloway’s name was called on offensively, he contributed as he knocked down the lone 3-pointer that he took.

 Galloway played the minutes down the stretch to seal the game, adding that veteran presence and poise to this talented squad.

-Indiana is 3-0, they are taking care of business so far, and return to a 'buy' game in their next outing against UNC Greensboro this upcoming Thursday.
+Indiana is 3-0, taking care of business so far, and the Hoosiers return to a buy game in the next outing against UNC Greensboro this upcoming Thursday.

 There were other contributors as Oumar Ballo had seven points and 13 boards, and Bryson Tucker was able to get on the board a few times in his minutes scoring four.

 Having five guys reach double figures in very different ways shows the versatility this team has on offense, especially with three out of the five being guards.
-Especially in a game where Indiana scored 87 and Mike Woodson felt they had not even played all that well offensively, there is some early-season hunger to this team that looks ready for the tough competition in Atlantis.
+Especially in a game where Indiana scored 87 and Mike Woodson felt they had not even played all that well offensively, there is some early-season hunger to this team that looks ready for the tough competition in the Battle 4 Atlantis starting Nov.
+27.